-Eden Prairie Players will be holding auditions for our 2017 Collection of One Acts, featuring a new selection of six original plays, on July 17 and 18.
-We have 26 roles to fill.
+Eden Prairie Players will be holding auditions for our 2019 Collection of One Acts, featuring a new selection of seven original plays, on June 25 and 26.
+We have 22 roles to fill.
+All roles are for adults in a broad range of ages except for one teenage girl and one preteen girl (we will consider actors aged 9 and above).
 Details of the plays are below.

 Auditions are by appointment.
 Choose a time block in the audition form.

 Scripts will be available to read starting at 6:00 PM.

 Callbacks, if required, June 27, 7:00 PM.
 We may ask some actors to stay later for a second reading in lieu of callbacks.